What Happens After Being Charged With a First-Time DUI in PA?

 The Accelerated Rehabilitative Disposition Program (ARD) in Allegheny County is a diversionary program, which you may qualify for if this is your first DUI arrest.
 It allows you to have your record wiped clean (expunged) and your charges to be dismissed.
 It also may reduce your license suspension.

 However, to be accepted into the program, the District Attorney must approve your request for acceptance.
-An experienced Pittsburgh DUI attorney can help in the application process and urge the District Attorney to accept you into the program.
+An experienced Pittsburgh Criminal Defense Attorney can help in the application process and urge the District Attorney to accept you into the program.

 Successful completion of the program is required, otherwise you will have a DUI on your record and you will go back to court for sentencing and have to serve out the punishment.